Google 4.6 ★★★★★

 The seller paid annual dues on the full contract at the start of the year.
 When you close between January and November, you're getting the current year's bankable points, meaning those points are yours to use, rent, or bank.
 You have the usage.
 So you cover the dues on them by reimbursing the seller for what they already paid.

 If dues are $9 a point and you're getting 150 bankable points, that's $1,350.
 You're not paying the seller a bonus.
-You're paying the carrying cost on points you're actually receiving.
-Every DVC resale company structures it this way because it's the only fair approach to a mid-year transfer.
+You're paying the carrying cost on the points you're actually receiving.
+Every DVC resale company handles it this way because reimbursing for the points you take over is the only fair approach.

 Note: if the seller borrowed any of next year's points, you'll be reimbursed for the annual dues on however many of next year's points are no longer bankable.
 The same rule applies in reverse.